andrewcooke/cosas/weas/README.md

   could do that by reducing output frequency to 1kHz (a lower output frequency gives you more time to think between outputs).

-* similarly, you can choose how much oversampling it does, which might be useful if you want to explore hardware limits.
+* you can choose how much oversampling it does, which might be useful if you want to explore hardware limits.

-* it can pass events to core 1 for handling of knob and connection changes.  this is the basis for the (still very immature) UI library.
+* there is support for a UI running on core 1 (while core 0 handles the sounds generation and hardware).

+* you can what frequency you want the UI to work at (no need to handle knob changes at audio frequencies!)